lucasvrm/pipedesk-koa/PRD.md

 # Planning Guide

-DealFlow Manager is a specialized hierarchical project management system for M&A and investment banking professionals to manage complex multi-party financial deals with strict privacy controls and client anonymization.
+DCM - Koa Capital is a specialized hierarchical project management system for M&A and investment banking professionals to manage complex multi-party financial deals with strict privacy controls and client anonymization.

 **Experience Qualities**:
 1. **Professional** - Corporate-grade interface that commands trust in high-stakes financial environments with precise data visualization